 Non-management directors (as determined in a manner consistent with the rules of the NYSE) will meet regularly in Independent Director executive sessions without members of management present.
 The agenda for any executive sessions of the independent directors will be prepared by the Company's Secretary under the direction of the Independent Governance Committee Member.
-Such Independent Director executive sessions shall not be considered meetings of the Board or any committee thereof, and no official business shall be conducted.
+Such Independent Director executive sessions shall not be considered formal meetings of the entire Board or any committee thereof, and no official business shall be conducted unless in a manner consistent with the Certificate, the Bylaws, and applicable law.
 The Company's Secretary shall be available as necessary to assist with any such Independent Director executive sessions.
 In addition, members of management shall be available as requested to attend portions of Independent Director executive sessions.